Eljakani/HaC/README.md

 ### Prerequisites

-- A Linux system (compatible with Debian-based distributions for the provided example script).
+- A Linux system (compatible with Debian-based distributions only).
 - `sudo` privileges for executing system-level commands.
 - Basic knowledge of Bash scripting.